 How to Maximize the Impact of Your Clover Rewards Program

 How can you get the most bang out of your customer loyalty program?
-The Booth study provides a few smart tips:
+The Spiegel study provides a few smart tips:

-- Give customers a sense they’re making progress.
-We’ve already seen how bonus points can jump-start a customer into feeling they’re making progress.
+- Give customers a reward right away.
 Many merchants launch their Clover Rewards program with a signup special: get a small freebie just for signing up.
 Immediate gratification doesn’t have to cost much, but if it gives your customers the glow of achievement, it can accelerate their purchase frequency and amounts.

-- Remind customers where they stand—particularly when they’re nearing a reward.
+- Remind customers that they’re ‘saving’ for a bigger, longer-term reward.
 Here’s where Clover Rewards mobile offers shine compared to paper punch cards.
 You may not dig out that wrinkled, torn punch card to check your progress, but a well-timed ping on your mobile phone may prompt you to head back to a store you like but haven’t visited lately.
-Consider bundling bonus points with a Clover Rewards special offer: you’ll not only drive in-store traffic, you’ll also reignite a customer’s motivation to earn enough punches for that next freebie.
+Consider bundling bonus points with a Clover Rewards special offer: you’ll not only drive in-store traffic, you’ll also reignite a customer’s motivation to keep working towards that next reward.

 - Even less-motivated customers can be goosed into action.
 Not every customer will be raring to participate in a loyalty program.
-But if you’ve managed to sign them up at all, don’t give up on them with the first sign of flagging enthusiasm.
-Even less motivated customers changed their behavior—according to the Booth study—and accelerated purchases when a reward seems within reach.
+But if you’ve managed to sign them up at all, you’ve already won.
+According to the Spiegel study, rewards programs motivate your lower-spending customers even more than those who are already regulars.